p88h/aoc2024/README.md

 `vis` directory contains visualisations for all days implemented with Raylib.
 To get this to run you can try:

 ```
-# this is only needed once, really
-$ git submodule init
-# you can also add `-- rec` to have it create a video file.
-# And similarly to the regular code, you can pass day number after -- to run that dat
-# Note that zig run will not work for visualisations due to raylib dependency.
 $ zig build -Doptimize=ReleaseSafe vis
 # run & record select a specific day
 $ zig build -Doptimize=ReleaseSafe vis -- 23 rec
 ```

+You can also add `-- rec` to have it create a video file.

+And similarly to the regular code runner, you can pass day number after `--` to run that day specifically.
+Note that zig run will not work for visualisations due to raylib dependency.

 Again, YMMV.
 Right now it doesn't do much, but seems to work.